yairm210/Unciv/Uniques.md

 "Has an elevation of [amount] for visibility calculations" - For example, in the base setting, mountains are 4, hills are 2, and jungles and forests are 1.
 Higher tiles hide the tiles behind them, and from higher tiles you can see over lower tiles.

 "Blocks line-of-sight from tiles at same elevation" - e.g. Forest and Jungle for Civ V rules

+"Resistant to nukes" - Tiles with features with this unique have only a 25% change to be filled with fallout instead of 50%

+"Can be destroyed by nukes" - Features with this unique will be removed when fallout is placed on this tile